chakra-ui/frontity-chakra-ui-theme/README.md

 npm install frontity-chakra-theme
 ```

-Then add `frontity-chakra-theme` to your `frontity.settings.js` file
+Then add `frontity-chakra-theme` to your `frontity.settings.js` file.

+If you want to modify this package, you need to install it as a local package.
+You can do so by following this guide: [How to install a local package in Frontity](https://docs.frontity.org/guides/install-a-new-package#local-packages).

 ## Theme Options